-- The Acting Headteacher must be informed in advance that a visiting speaker is to be invited to the school. - The Acting Headteacher can then give outline authorisation for the speaker to be booked. - The Acting Headteacher then initiates the vetting process.
+- The Headteacher must be informed in writing, in advance, that a visiting speaker is to be invited to the school. - The Headteacher can then give outline authorisation for the speaker to be booked. - The Headteacher then initiates the vetting process.
+The Visitor Guidance and policies are sent to the visitor in advance.
+If the visitor does not have a DBS, a risk assessment should be in place i.e.